On this page…

 - Debunking the ‘romance’ of collapse!

-Doomers, on the other hand, think collapse is inevitable, and some of them have decided to prepare.
+Doomers on the other hand fear collapse is inevitable.
+Some of them have become Doomsday Preppers and decided to prepare.
 For them, agriculture’s dependence on oil suggests an inevitable Malthusian Catastrophe.
 Disaster lies ahead!
-You’ll see them on shows like Doomsday Preppers, living outside the city centres, getting ready for the end of civilisation when Mad Max roams the land.
-Some are rightly scared of the idea.
-Some have a slightly more optimistic nature and think that while economic chaos is inevitable, the post-oil world could actually become an attractive place.
-EG: The Dark Mountain project says:-
+You’ll see them on living outside city centres, getting ready for the ‘inevitable’ end of civilisation.
+This trailer gives a glimpse of where they think we’re heading.

-Apocalyptic Outsiders are a variety of doomer who are positively excited by the idea, gathering around internet forums predicting apocalyptic scenarios like campers gathering around the fire to tell ghost stories.
-They don’t want to do anything about it but gloat over their own pet theory, and shout down anyone discussing solutions.
-The term “Apocalyptic Outsider” usually describes cults like the “Branch Davidians” of Waco, Texas, or the Jonestown massacre.
-But here, it applies to a more secular version of doomsday where they misuse science to spell out some kind of greenie Judgement Day where nature judges the ‘wicked’ and vindicates the lone prepper on his survivalist compound.
+This is where the whole doomer thing gets positively nasty.
+These guys don’t fear TEOTWAWKI (The End Of The World As We Know It), they are excited by the idea.
+Hey, I enjoyed the Mad Max movie, but only as a cool action movie and trippy thought experiment about collapse.
+Actually believing the world was going that way and maliciously celebrating it is another thing entirely!
+These people gather around internet forums discussing apocalyptic stories like campers telling ghost stories around the campfire.
+Many don’t want to do anything about it but feel superior putting their own particular stamp on the collapse scenario.
+They feel like prophets, and actually seem to feel personally threatened or insulted if anyone presents solutions.
+The term “Apocalyptic Outsider” used to describe religious cults like the “Branch Davidians” of Waco, Texas, or the Jonestown massacre.
+But here it applies to an environmental version of doomsday.
+The 3 E’s of Energy, Environment, and Economic collapse become doctrines in their secular cult.
+They can’t wait for a sort of greenie Judgement Day where nature judges the ‘wicked’ and vindicates the lone prepper on his survivalist compound.
 Consider this Mad Max Fury Road trailer.
 It’s a stunning trailer, and the movie itself is part action thriller; part performance art; all environmental warning.
 I love the movie.
 But do I love the world?
 Imagine the kind of mindset that honestly not only predicts we are heading in this direction, but looks forward to it?
 (This is my favourite version of the Mad Max trailer.
 Turn it up, loud!)

 Apocalyptic Outsider doomers have:-